Petals of Blood: Land

 Agriculture is an important theme in Petals of Blood, most notably in the town of Ilmorog, an isolated, pastoral community.
 After modernization, the farmers lands are fenced off and ultimately seized when they cannot repay their loans.
 Although none of the main characters lose their land in this way (Wanja, however, sells her family's plot), it is significant in that Kenya recreates what happened during colonial rule: the loss of land and subsequent desire to reclaim it was "the central claim" for those who rebelled against the settlers.

 The notion of land and fertilisation is often linked to Wanja, who is seen as the embodiment of these concepts.
-As she is portrayed as "the symbol of the nation", the loss of her land to the new Kenyan elite is an important parallel with Ngugi's depiction of Kenya.
-Land is also linked to Kenya itself, with Ngugi suggesting that anyone who sells their land is a traitor.
+As she is portrayed as "the symbol of the nation", the loss of her land to the new Kenyan elite is an important parallel with Ngũgĩ's depiction of Kenya.
+Land is also linked to Kenya itself, with Ngũgĩ suggesting that anyone who sells their land is a traitor.